Vitamins & Minerals: Essential Diabetes Defeaters

-Chromium appears to be the most useful mineral in the prevention of type 2 diabetes.
-Chromium is a component of a molecule in the body called glucose-tolerance factor, which is known to enhance the blood-sugar-lowering action of insulin.
-Chromium deficiency is all too common in the United States.
-One dietary survey revealed that 90 percent of Americans consume less than the so-called “minimum daily intake.”
+But, unfortunately as powerful as chromium is chromium deficiency is all too common in the United States.
+In fact, one dietary survey revealed that up to 90 percent of Americans are consuming less than the so-called “minimum daily intake.”
 Animal studies have shown that chromium deficient diets result in high blood sugar levels.

 Researchers have shown that 200 micrograms of chromium daily is ineffective in lowering blood sugar in actual type 2 diabetes.
-But when levels are raised to 1,000 micrograms daily, blood sugar, serum insulin, and cholesterol levels all decrease.Chromium supplements have also been shown to raise HDL (“good”) cholesterol.
-My recommendation for prevention is 500 to 1,000 micrograms (1 milligram) daily, depending on the patient’s individual needs.
-Preferably, you should use one of the better absorbed forms of chromium, such as chromium aspartate, chromium polynicotinate, or chromium picolinate.
+But when levels are raised to 1,000 micrograms daily, blood sugar, serum insulin, and cholesterol levels all decrease.

 Another reason to take your B vitamins!

-Niacin and niacinamide, both forms of vitamin B3, are necessary in a type 2 diabetes prevention program.
+Niacin and niacinamide, both forms of vitamin B3, are incredibly useful in a type 2 diabetes prevention program.
 Niacin is another crucial component of glucose tolerance factor.
 Niacinamide helps protect pancreatic islet cells against the ultimate exhaustion that can be created by years of insulin overproduction.
 Many of the refined foods consumed by Americans are depleted of niacin.

 In one study, 16 elderly individuals received either 200 mcg of chromium, 100 mg of niacin, or both, daily for 28 days.
 Fasting plasma-glucose levels and glucose tolerance were unaffected by either chromium or niacin alone.
 However, when both of the nutrients were supplemented, significant improvements were seen in both fasting blood sugar and glucose tolerance.
 Based on the results of this study, it appears that a small amount of niacin should be included in any supplement program designed to regulate blood sugar.